Razyapoo/KGBClusteringDocumentation/clustering.md

 > Grouping of clusters is the process of creating clusters of nodes with the same or similar attribute values ​​and then combining them into a single group.

-When you zoom in on a specific point on the mapping platforms, at each zoom level, you see more and more details about the region you zoom in, and also otherwise, when you zoom out, some details disappear.
-The same principle is used in the *"grouping of clusters"* algorithm, namely, when you zoom in, you see more detail in terms of nodes, and when you zoom out, you see less detail in terms of nodes.

 The *"grouping of clusters"* algorithm must first cluster the nodes into a [cluster](#cluster-glossary), and then collapse this cluster into a single group node.
-Which nodes to cluster and then group into a single node is determined by an algorithm based on the location of the nodes.
+Which nodes to cluster and then group into a single node is determined by an algorithm using positions of the nodes.
 This algorithm uses well-known clustering methods such as k-Means clustering [1] and k-Medoids clustering [2] (the method used is set by the technician).

 The basic approach of the algorithm is that it creates several centroids, combines them into an empty group (k-Means clustering [1]) or into a group consisting of a single node (k-Medoids clustering [2]), and then adds surrounding nodes to the closest group.